 STOCKHOLDERS' EQUITY.
 Stockholders' equity increased \$21.6 million or 10.6% during the three months ended March 31, 1997 and \$64.0 million or 45.9% during 1996.
 The increase in stockholders' equity during the three months ended March 31, 1997 was primarily attributable to net income of \$17.0 million, an increase of \$3.2 million in the unrealized gain on securities available for sale and a \$1.5 million decrease in the outstanding balance of loans made to certain officers and directors to fund the exercise of stock options.
-The increase in stockholders' equity during 1996 was primarily due to \$50.1 million of net income, a \$4.9 million increase in unrealized gain on securities available for sale and a \$13.0 million increase in Common Stock and additional paid-in capital in connection with the issuance of 2,928,830 shares of Common Stock as a result of the exercise of vested stock options by certain of the Company's and the Bank's current and former officers and directors.
-These increases more than offset the loans made to certain of such officers and directors to fund their exercise of the stock options, which had an unpaid principal balance of \$2.3 million at March 31, 1997.
+The increase in stockholders' equity during 1996 was primarily due to \$50.1 million of net income, a \$4.9 million increase in common Stock and additional paid-in capital in connection with the issuance of 2,928,830 shares of Common Stock as a result of the exercise of vested stock options by certain of the Company's and the Bank's current and former officers and directors.
+These increases more than offset the loans made to certain of such officers and directors to fund their exercise of \$2.3 million at March 31, 1997.